Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

     Automation**” to connect this input to the previously configured CIPS PL reset output.

-    -   Click “Run Connection Automation” at the top of the IPI Canvas.
+    -   Click “Run Connection Automation” at the top of the IP integrator  Canvas.

     -   Under “Options \> Select Reset Source” select “/versal_cips_0/pl0_resetn”.